wesraph/Dubbatransitek/README.md

  - Update README
  - Add docker !
 Run dubbatransitek in a command ! (not finished)
  - Design change on playlist pages (sticky player)
- - Fix remove button (launch music when click)
+ - Fix remove button (launch music when clicked)
+ - Improve music changing speed: no more reloading

  **0.0.4:**
  - Remove the opacity fade transition (it was causing bug when seeking during the musics transition)